How to Store a Latex Mattress?

 After leaving it to act for a few hours, blot dry with another clean rag.
 Your mattress should not be excessively wet after this, but nonetheless, the next step of drying is essential no matter how wet the mattress is.

-It’s best to dry your mattress in direct sunlight to gain the benefits of the UV rays and heat.
-But if you don’t have access to a sunny spot or sufficient space to air out your mattress, a blow dryer can work too.
+It’s best to dry your mattress in a well ventilated room with the windows open, if the weather is humid, a blow dryer and a dehumidifier can work too.
 Be sure to set it on low heat though so you don’t damage the mattress fibers.

 Once you’re 100% certain the mattress is dry, you can start looking at long-term storage options.
 There are many places to buy a plastic storage bag for the mattress online or in person so go ahead and locate one.
 Make sure that it is waterproof and the correct size for your mattress.